Twiek/egd_site/egd_site/www/en/cookies.md

 Origin/Supplier: Own

-More information: For example, when the user closes the Cookie warning keep it closed, keep some data necessary for the navigation of the logged-in user if necessary, etc.
+More information: For example, to keep the Cookie warning closed when the user closes it, to keep some data necessary for the navigation of a logged-in user if necessary, etc.

 **Analytical Cookies**: